camilomesa/Disaster-Response-Project/README.md

 Run the following commands in the project's root directory to set up your database and model.

 0. Update and/or synch the versions of python/packages execute:

 `pip3 install -U scikit-learn scipy matplotlib`
 `pip install --upgrade pip`

 1. To run ETL pipeline that cleans data and stores in database:
 `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`

-2. To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+2. To run ML pipeline that trains classifier and saves:

+`python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run your web app:

 `python run.py`

 3. Go to http://0.0.0.0:3001/